Gravenberch confirms €25m transfer to Bayern Munich from Ajax | Goal.com

 What has Gravenberch said on his transfer?

-Upon confirming the news of his switch, the Dutchman was quick to praise his new team and stated that he has arrived to chase the biggest honors at hand
+Upon confirming the news of his switch, the Dutchman was quick to praise his new team and stated that he has arrived to chase the biggest honours at hand.

 "Bayern is a big club," he told Bild.
 "I think you have to win big titles here.